zonneplan/KiBot/README.md

 - generic: Generic filter
         This filter is based on regular expressions.
         It also provides some shortcuts for common situations.
-        Note that matches aren't case sensitive and spaces at the beggining and the end are removed.
+        Note that matches aren't case sensitive and spaces at the beginning and the end are removed.
         The internal `_mechanical` filter emulates the KiBoM behavior for default exclusions.
         The internal `_kicost_dnp` filter emulates KiCost's `dnp` field.
   * Valid keys:
     - `comment`: [string=''] A comment for documentation purposes.
-    - `config_field`: [string='Config'] Name of the field used to clasify components.
+    - `config_field`: [string='Config'] Name of the field used to classify components.
     - `config_separators`: [string=' ,'] Characters used to separate options inside the config field.
     - `exclude_all_hash_ref`: [boolean=false] Exclude all components with a reference starting with #.
     - `exclude_any`: [list(dict)] A series of regular expressions used to exclude parts.